julianograms/react-cpf-cnpj-mask/README.md

 It will apply all the props given to it, to an input field, enabling any customization.
 **No dependencies included.**

-Este é um componente que encapsula um `<input />`, com o objetivo de adicionar a máscara correspondente no valor (Podendo ser CPF ou CPNJ) do input enquanto você digita.
+Este é um componente que encapsula um `<input />`, com o objetivo de adicionar a máscara correspondente no valor (Podendo ser CPF ou CNPJ) do input enquanto você digita.
 Os props são copiados diretamente para um `<input />`, permitindo customização.
 **Não possui dependendências.**